heptarch/heptarch.github.io/drafts/demon.md

 </font>
 </div>
 The talk is largely gibberish to the Duke.
-The play of symbols, the contrivance and subtlety of reasoning, the flashes of scientific wit, are lost on him; what is not lost, however, is the flame of living joy in Miss Dewar's eyes, a flame which kindles something in his own dim embers and threatens to engulf the room.
+The play of symbols, the subtle thread of argument, its flashes of scientific wit, are lost on him; what is not lost, however, is the flame of living joy in Miss Dewar's eyes, a flame which kindles something in his own dim embers and threatens to engulf the room.